navima/arukereso-scraper/readme.md

 # Árukereső Scraper

-PowerShell scripts to scrape a certain *certain* websites.
+PowerShell scripts to scrape a *certain* website.

 Also a summarizing Excel Worksheet